clangen/cgallery/README.md

 cgallery
 =========

-cgallery is a very simple photo gallery management system. it only uses two (2) php (yes, php) files.
+cgallery is a simple photo management system. it only uses two php files with no dependencies other than  CDN-hosted versions of jQuery and spin.js.

 ```sh
 git clone git@bitbucket.org:clangen/cgallery.git
 ```

 ### gallery.php:
-- index page for a single gallery, to be dropped into a directory of images
+- index for a single gallery -- a directory of images
-- automatically creates thumbnails and generates layout
+- automatically creates thumbnails

 ```sh
 mkdir my_gallery_2013-09